ethanAiJLu/CDBN/README.md

 # CDBN
-The open-source code for the paper "Data-Efficient CLIP-Powered Dual-Branch Networks for Source-Free Unsupervised Domain Adaptation" will be made available after the paper successfully passes the initial peer review process.
-We appreciate your interest and encourage you to check back for access.
+Due to privacy protection concerns in the early stages of the paper, the open-source code for "Data-Efficient CLIP-Powered Dual-Branch Networks for Source-Free Unsupervised Domain Adaptation" will be made available after the paper successfully passes the initial peer review process.
+We appreciate your interest and understanding, and we encourage you to check back for access to our research findings.